All Episodes

 I appreciate that.

-You really do have talent on loan from God, and I'm really grateful for your voice, and you totally represent what what I'm thinking and what I'm feeling, and I just love you.
+You totally represent what I'm thinking and what I'm feeling, and I just love you.

-And they have power bases like any other leadership does, and they've been doing it for a long time, and they haven't done anything that would make somebody want to oppose them who could win.
+And they haven't done anything that would make somebody want to oppose them who could win.

-They don't have anybody that's seriously gonna oppose them, and therefore there's not a uh there's at this point in time anyway, there's simply aren't the votes anywhere to replace them.
+And therefore, there's not a at this point in time anyway, there simply aren't the votes anywhere to replace them.

 Yeah, they run for that office, just like anybody in politics runs for their office.

-I mean, it's not an appointed position, is the point.
+I mean, it's not an appointed position is the point.

-They have to run, they have to get elected.
+They have to get elected.

-McConnell has to get elected of the Republicans in the House and the Senate.
+Other Republicans in the House and the Senate.

 Well, why don't they get rid of them?